trans-travel/trans-travel/us/ne.md

 ## Public Accommodations

+ * State facilities likely will fall under an executive order that defines sex as sex assigned at birth, and will be required to enforce that in all state regulations enacted by executive branch agencies.
+   This may in some cases impact private businesses, cities, schools, and other non-state entities.
  * Trans people are not banned from using appropriate bathrooms and locker rooms.
  * General public accommodation access is not specifically protected by law